Nancy Natale, Globalization, from “Swept Away: Translucence, Transparence, Transcendence in Contemporary Encaustic”

 Gifts to the Collection

 The Hunterdon Art Museum collects and preserves works on paper.
 Over 600 works dating back to the 1930s make up a collection of prints, drawings, paintings and artists books.
 The Museum welcomes gifts that are appropriate for the collection.
-Please email Donna Huron, the Museum’s Exhibitions Coordinator, or call (908) 735-8415, ext.
+Please email Marjorie Frankel Nathanson, the Museum’s Executive Director, or call (908) 735-8415, ext.
 117, to discuss possible gifts to the collection.”